- Open fire

-Three bedrooms: 1 x twin, 1 x single, 1 x double.
+Three bedrooms: 1 x double, 1 x twin, 1 x single.
 Ground floor bathroom with bath, shower over, basin and WC.
-First floor cloakroom with basin and WC.
-Fitted kitchen.
+First floor basin and WC.
+Kitchen.
 Dining room with open fire.
 Sitting room with open fire.

 About the location